valerieniloinsigh31/pp3_my_weigh_or_the_high_weigh/README.md

 <li>Click on the KEYS tab at the top middle of the screen.</li>

-<li>Click on the Add Key dropdown and select Create New Key.</li>
+<li>Clicked on the Add Key dropdown and select Create New Key.</li>

-<li>Select the JSON radio button then click Create.
+<li>Selected the JSON radio button then click Create.
 The json file with the new API credentials will download your machine.</li>

-<li>Rename the downloaded file to creds.json.
+<li>Renamed the downloaded file to creds.json.
 This filename is already listed in the project .gitignore file and so no further action will be needed to prevent it being accidentally uploaded to github.
 This was done on the 'Love Sandwiches' walkthrough project.
 Could name anything but ensure name is also included in .gitignore file.</li>

-<li>Copy the new creds.json file into the local clone</li>
+<li>Copied the new creds.json file into the local clone</li>

 <li>In the creds.json file, copy the value for "client email" (excluding inverted commas) and then  on the Google Drive, paste this exact address into the share with section.
 Share the spreadsheet created above with this email address, assigning a role of Editor similar to the image shown below:</li>